kelvianlab/print-spooler-cleaner/README.md

 Two things here are protected by Windows itself: controlling the Spooler service, and deleting files inside `C:\Windows\System32\spool\PRINTERS`.
-Neither is possible from a normal user account, so the prompt cannot be removed — only reduced to one prompt at launch, which is what this tool does.
+Neither is possible from a normal user account, so the prompt cannot be removed, only reduced to one prompt at launch, which is what this tool does.

 ## License